-Prior to joining The Wilderness Society in 2009, Anne spent 15 years developing research and conservation projects on numerous large and small carnivore, primate, elephant, and antelope species across sub-Saharan Africa and Southeast Asia with her colleagues at Cambridge University and the San Diego Zoo.
-She is a Fulbright Scholar, and earned Master’s and Ph.D. degrees from the University of Wisconsin, Madison in 1995 and 2000, respectively.
+Before joining The Wilderness Society in 2009, Anne spent 15 years developing research and conservation projects on numerous large and small carnivore, primate, elephant, and antelope species across sub-Saharan Africa and Southeast Asia with her colleagues at Cambridge University and the San Diego Zoo.
+She earned Master’s and Ph.D. degrees from the University of Wisconsin, Madison in 1995 and 2000, respectively; and is a Fulbright Scholar.

-Anne and her husband live with way too many animals in Three Forks, Montana; and spend as much of their spare time as possible outdoors in Montana’s mountains and rivers hiking, camping, hunting, skiing, and wildlife-watching.
+Anne and her husband live with way too many animals in Choteau, Montana, and enjoy spending their spare time out in Montana’s mountains, rivers, and prairies hiking, camping, hunting, skiing, and wildlife-watching.